hbbit-dev/chimeraos-ROG-Ally-tricks/guides/installing_gyroscope_emulators.md

   - [rog-ally-motion-evdev](https://github.com/NeroReflex/rog-ally-motion-evdev/releases)
   - [rog-ally-evdevhook2](https://github.com/NeroReflex/rog-ally-evdevhook2/releases)

-## Auto-Starting Services:
+### Step 2 - Auto-Starting Services
-Once installed enabling auto-start will be required:
+Once installed enabling auto-start will be required, this can be done with the following commands:

 ```sh
 systemctl --user enable ally-motion-evdev
 systemctl --user enable evdevhook2
 ```

+After that, simply reboot using ```systemctl reboot```, they should be enabled and working on the next boot.